huggingface/Google-Cloud-Containers/examples/gke/deploy-paligemma-2-with-tgi/README.md

 PaliGemma 2 is the latest multilingual vision-language model released by Google.
 It combines the SigLIP vision model with the Gemma 2 language model, enabling it to process both images and text inputs to generate text outputs for various tasks, including captioning, visual question answering, and object detection.
 Text Generation Inference (TGI) is a toolkit developed by Hugging Face for deploying and serving LLMs, with high performance text generation.
 Google Kubernetes Engine (GKE) is a fully-managed Kubernetes service in Google Cloud that can be used to deploy and operate containerized applications at scale using Google Cloud infrastructure.

 This example showcases how to deploy Google PaliGemma 2 from the Hugging Face Hub on a GKE Cluster, running a purpose-built container to deploy LLMs and VLMs in a secure and managed environment with the Hugging Face DLC for TGI.
-Additionally, this example also presents different scenarios or use-cases where PaliGemma2 can be used.
+Additionally, this example also presents different scenarios or use-cases where PaliGemma 2 can be used.

 ## Setup / Configuration